Yashrane25/Calculator/README.md

 These future features will be integrated step-by-step, expanding the calculator from basic arithmetic to a more comprehensive tool for various conversions and calculations.

 ### Technologies Used:
-HTML:(U+25CF) Structure and layout of the calculator CSS:(U+25CF) Styling for a visually appealing user interface JavaScript:(U+25CF) Functionality to handle button clicks and calculations
+HTML: Structure and layout of the calculator
+CSS: Styling for a visually appealing user interface
+JavaScript: Functionality to handle button clicks and calculations